khanhtrancse/video-link-manager/readme.md

 ## Screenshots

 This is some screenshot images.
-To view all image, [click here](screenshots)
+To view all images, [click here](screenshots)

 Login
 ![login](screenshots/user-login.png)